 We write this Chicken and Black Bean Enchiladas based on having cooked chicken ready to go.
 This could be leftover chicken from another cooking project, or some store bought rotisserie chicken.

 But we actually started this enchilada project by making some Slow Cooker BBQ Chicken Thighs, and that made for a delicious filling.
 So I have included a section with some tips (after the Ingredients overview) on how to proceed with using that chicken thighs recipe for your chicken.
 Just skip over that section if you already have your cooked chicken!

 Below we cover some key pointers on the main ingredients for our chicken and black bean enchiladas.
 Head to the recipe card for all the details!

 - Chicken: This recipe assumes you already have some cooked chicken on hand.
 You can use leftover chicken or some store bought rotisserie chicken.
-But if you want to cook up some chicken specifically for these enchiladas, see our tops for slow cooker chicken thighs in the next section!
+But if you want to cook up some chicken specifically for these enchiladas, see our tips for slow cooker chicken thighs in the next section.

 - Black beans: we typically use canned black beans, drained and rinsed.
 If you want to use dried black beans, we have used this Instant Pot Black Beans recipe from Well Plated, with good results.

 - Chile peppers: we used some chopped, fresh jalapeño pepper for the filling. but you could definitely go with canned diced green chiles if you like.